Asia Today: China's big holiday travel season light so far - WTMJ

 This year, authorities have offered free refunds on plane tickets and extra pay for workers who stay put to dissuade travel for the holiday.

-Travelers must have a negative virus test within seven days of departure, and many local governments are ordering quarantines and other strict measures on travelers.
-A national health official had this message last week for Chinese citizens: “Do not travel or have gatherings unless it’s necessary.”
+Travelers must have a negative virus test within seven days of departure, and many local governments are ordering quarantines and other strict measures for travelers.

-At a gated community in Beijing’s northeastern suburbs, domestic worker Tang Ying said returning to her hometown in the central province Henan was just too risky.
-“You could get sick or you could get quarantined or caught by other rules,” said Tang.
-“Most of the maids I know feel the same way.”

 Officials are predicting Chinese will make 1.7 billion trips during the travel rush.
 That is down 40% from 2019.
 From some destinations, the numbers could be much higher, with departures out of Beijing and the southwestern metropolis of Chengdu down by more than 75% over the period, according to estimates from travel associations.